 How Arbutus 'Marina' made its way into cultivation is a curious story.
-Though many people have appreciated this tree for better than half a century, it wasn't named and introduced into the general nursery trade by the Saratoga Horticultural Foundation until 1984.
+Though many people have appreciated this tree for better than 75 years, it wasn't named and introduced into the general nursery trade by the Saratoga Horticultural Foundation until 1984.
 The Saratoga Horticultural Foundation had taken cuttings from the tree pictured above that was growing in the late Victor and Carla Reiter's garden, on Stanyan Street in San Francisco, where it had been planted in 1944.
 Mr. Reiter had acquired his plant in 1933 when he was allowed to take vegetative cuttings from a boxed specimen that was at the Strybing Arboretum.
-The Strybing Arboretum, under director Eric Walther, had purchased the boxed tree from the closing down sale of Western Nursery on Lombard Street in the Marina District.
+The Strybing Arboretum, then under director Eric Walther, had purchased the boxed tree from the closing down sale of Western Nursery on Lombard Street in the Marina District.
 Charles Abrahams, the owner of Western Nursery, was thought to have taken cuttings from trees that were sent from Europe for a horticultural display at the 1915 Pan Pacific International Exposition, one of which was probably this beautiful tree.
 We have seen many interesting stories and other claims about the origins of this tree but the information on this page comes from our own observations of the original tree in the Reiter yard, conversations with Carla Reiter and from the Arbutus 'Marina' Plant Data Culture Sheet that the Saratoga Horticultural Foundation published when they introduced this tree in 1984.

 Sadly, as noted in Michael Sullivan's The Trees of San Francisco (2013), the historic and beautiful specimen tree in the Reiter garden began to fall over and was cut down in 2006.
 Sullivan also correctly noted that this tree "was the generic parent of the nursery stock now sold all over California".